getodk/web-forms/README.md

 ### Why use web technologies?

 There exist more and more ways to run code written with web technologies in different environments and web technologies continue to increase in popularity.
-We believe this choice will give us a lot of flexibility in how this library can be used.
+We believe this choice will give us a lot of flexibility in how these packages can be used.

 ### Why have a strong separation between the form engine and its frontend?